last9/openapm-nodejs/README.md

 1. `instrument`: Used to instrument supported technologies.
 Refer the [usage][#usage] section.

-2. `getMetrics`: Returns a Promise of string which contains metrics in prometheus exposition format.
+2. `getMetrics`: Returns a Promise of string which contains metrics in Prometheus exposition format.
 You can use this function to expose a metrics endpoint if `enableMetricsServer` is set to false.
 For example,

 ```js
 const openapm = new OpenAPM({